fishjam-cloud/documentation/guide/integration.md

 #### How do I use it?

-Simply take the Fishjam instance url of your `sandbox` app, eg. `https://fishjam.io/api/v1/connect/***`, append a `/room-manager` path and use `roomName` and `participantName` query params to build an url for the GET request.
+Simply take the Fishjam instance url of your `sandbox` app, e.g. `https://fishjam.io/api/v1/connect/***`, append a `/room-manager` path and use `roomName` and `participantName` query params to build an url for the GET request.

 ##### Example url